joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 </html>
 ~~~

+Your app starts in line 11.

 ## Setup

-Now, because it's based on TypeScript, it's very recommended to use WebPack and TypeScript.
+Now, because it's based on TypeScript, it's very recommended to use WebPack and TypeScript's configuration file *tsconfig.json*.

 The *tsconfig.json* looks like this: